-We expand connections and open doors for our job seekers through our network of skilled partners such as the International Facility Management Association (IFMA) Foundation who will provide on-ramps to jobs in and outside of the food industry and through our work with Food for Soul that provides meaningful sales to our MWBE owners while providing much-needed meals to local communities experiencing food insecurity.
+We expand connections and open doors for our job seekers through our network of skilled partners such as the International Facility Management Association (IFMA) Foundation and LaGuardia Community College who will provide on-ramps to jobs in and outside of the food industry.

 An Aspiring Sous Chef Celebrates a New York Milestone